long distance parenting plan document with checklist of items to include

 • Travel Expenses

 • If the child is young, s/he will be unable to travel unaccompanied (per the airlines).
-In that case, who will escort them and how will the companion ticket costs be split?
+In that case, who will escort them, and how will the companion ticket costs be split?

-• Who will pay how much for travel and what will be included in shared travel expenses?
-For example, perhaps you agree to split the costs of flights but because the assumption is that the child will be flying to your home, you don’t split the cost of lodging.
+• Who will pay how much for travel, and what will be included in shared travel expenses?
+For example, perhaps you agree to split the costs of flights, but because the assumption is that the child will be flying to your home, you don’t split the cost of lodging.

 • Will it be deducted from child support or included in the child support calculation?

 • How will you agree to keep the costs of travel manageable?
-This can include things like reservations must be made X days in advance.
+This can include things like reservations that must be made X days in advance.

 • Who will foot the travel bill?
 Will it be split?
 If so, what is the maximum each parent will be required to pay?

-• How far in advance do reservations need to be made and what kind of notice does each parent get?
+• How far in advance do reservations need to be made, and what kind of notice does each parent get?

 • What input does the other parent have into travel arrangement dates/times?